polintw/Pensieve/README.md

 usertest@mail.com
 helloworld
 ```
-otherwise, you have to add account to dabase manully.
+otherwise, you have to add account to database manually.

 Have a nice trip.